Babygirl: Plot

-As her stress continues to build, Romy eventually admits to Jacob that she has never experienced an orgasm with him.
+As Romy's stress continues to build, she eventually admits to Jacob that she has never experienced an orgasm with him.
 Desperate, she meets with Samuel to convince him to continue their affair.
 He agrees after Romy confirms her submission to him.
-Soon afterward, Samuel appears at her house uninvited again for her daughter Nora's birthday party, having been brought by Esmée, Romy's executive assistant who he is dating.
+Soon afterward, Samuel appears at her house uninvited again for her daughter Nora's birthday party, having been brought by Esmée, Romy's executive assistant, whom he is dating.

 Esmée informs Romy that she knows about her affair with Samuel and implores her to end it, as she is one of the few high-ranking women in the company and needs to remain a respectable role model.
 Romy later confesses the affair to Jacob, but is dishonest about the nature of her and Samuel's relationship, instead describing it as a one-night stand with a stranger.
 She attempts to express her sexual needs to Jacob, but he is too distraught over her infidelity to listen.

 Romy retreats to their country house, where Jacob later arrives to find her talking with Samuel.
 A fight breaks out between the two men.
 After the fight winds down, Jacob says that female masochism is a mere neurosis or male construct, but Samuel calls this a dated idea, causing Jacob to suffer a panic attack.
-Samuel calms Jacob down with an embrace, then leaves.
+Samuel calms Jacob down with an embrace then leaves.
 Encouraged by her teenage daughter Isabel, Romy decides to reconcile with Jacob.

 A board member informs Romy that Samuel has taken a new job in Japan.
-He asks if she had anything to do with Samuel leaving, implying that he knows about the affair, and invites her to his house.
+He asks if she had anything to do with Samuel leaving, implying that he knows about the affair and invites her to his house.
 Disgusted, Romy firmly states that she is unafraid of him and orders him out.

 A while later, Romy and Jacob have rekindled their romance and sex life.
-At home, they reenact the type of rough sex that Samuel introduced to Romy, and she climaxes while imagining Samuel playing with the dog that attacked her in the hotel room that Romy and Samuel shared earlier in the film.
+At home, they reenact the type of rough sex that Samuel introduced to Romy and she climaxes while imagining Samuel playing with the dog that had attacked her in the hotel room that Romy and Samuel had shared earlier in the film.